-Sarah Warshauer Freedman specializes in research on the development of written language, and the teaching and learning of writing, English, and history in educational settings.
+Sarah Warshauer Freedman specializes in the development of written language, and the teaching and learning of writing, English, and history in educational settings.
 Her research focuses on US schools but also incoroporates cross-national comparisons to provide a broad understanding of educational practices and their effects.
 Professor Freedman is a strong advocate for bridging research and practice, often collaborating with teachers and practitioner-researchers in her studies.

-Awards for her books include the Multicultural Book Award from the National Association of Multicultural Educators; the 2000 Ed Fry Book Award from the National Reading Conference for Inside City Schools: Investigating Literacy in Multicultural Classrooms (1999); the 1989 Richard Meade Award from the National Council of Teachers of English and the 1996 Ed Fry award for Exchanging Writing, Exchanging Cultures: Lessons in Reform from U.S. and British Schools (1994).
-In 2006, along with then students Verda Delp and Suzanne Crawford, she won the 2006 Purves award for the year's best 2005 article connecting research to practice in Research in the Teaching of English.
+Awards for her books include the Multicultural Book Award from the National Association of Multicultural Educators and the 2000 Ed Fry Book Award from the National Reading Conference for Inside City Schools: Investigating Literacy in Multicultural Classrooms (1999); the 1989 Richard Meade Award from the National Council of Teachers of English and the 1996 Ed Fry award for Exchanging Writing, Exchanging Cultures: Lessons in Reform from U.S. and British Schools (1994).
+In 2006, along with students Verda Delp and Suzanne Crawford, she won the 2006 Purves award for the year's best 2005 article connecting research to practice in Research in the Teaching of English.
 The article was titled "Teaching English in Untracked Classrooms."
 Her career-long contributions were recognized in 2020 with the Witte Lifetime Achievement Award from the American Educational Research Associations Special Interest Group in Writing.

 Freedman's newest book, Teaching in the First Year, was edited with UC Berkeley colleague Jabari Mahiri, and integrates their work at Berkeley in teacher education and teacher research.
-Other notable publications include Response to Student Writing (1987); edited The Acquisition of Written Language: Response and Revision (1985).
+Other notable books include Response to Student Writing (1987); edited The Acquisition of Written Language: Response and Revision (1985).
 Her edited volume with Arnetha Ball, Bakhtnian Perspectives on Language, Literacy, and Learning (2004) brings together the theories that guide her thinking, particularly the ways Lev Vygotsky and Mikhail Bakhtin conceptualize the interactions between social and individual worlds in the teaching-learning process.

 Freedman is a member of the National Academy of Education (NAEd), a fellow of the American Educational Research Association, and an associate of the National Conference for Research in the Language Arts.
 She has served as an adviser for many groups, including the National Board for Professional Teaching Standards, the National Assessment of Educational Progress, and the Children's Television Workshop.
 She has been a fellow at the Center for Advanced Studies in the Behavioral Sciences and at the Rockefeller Foundation's Bellagio Study and Conference Center.